quectel-official/QuecPlatform/vscode-extension/md/README.md

 ## Quick Start

 1. Install the `QuecPlatform` extension in the VSCode marketplace.
-2. Click the 'Q' icon to open the plugin and wait for it to load.<br>
+2. Click the '`Q`' icon to open the plugin and wait for it to load.<br>
 ![first page](https://raw.githubusercontent.com/quectel-official/QuecPlatform/main/vscode-extension/md/first_page.png)
 3. In the left menu bar you will see the following buttons:
     - `Home`: home page.
 Here you can create a new project, open an existing project, view all platform packages, and view board packages supported by installed platforms.